-11th and 12th (Prerequisites: Algebra II/MA 70, Biology I/SC 60, Chemistry/SC70 and Teacher Recommendation).
+11th and 12th (Prerequisites: Algebra II/MA 70, Biology I/ SC 60, Chemistry/SC 70 and Teacher Recommendation).

 Description: This AP course is comparable to a two semester college introductory biology course.
 The design of this course places an emphasis on enduring conceptual understandings (as outlined by the 2012 College Board curriculum framework for biology) within the four big ideas (evolution, energy, information, and interactions).
 Inquiry-style labs will allow students to define and explore a testable question, design a plan for collecting data, and determine how to analyze and represent data.
 Students are engaged in laboratory investigations at least 25 percent of the instructional time.
 The laboratory experiences in this course include: physical manipulation of real materials, simulations, models, and interaction with real data (photographs, computer programs, databases, and remote sensing tools).
+Dual Enrollment Eligible.
+Fee required.

-Social Sciences
+Social Science